Beehive’s Climate Risk Modeling Documentation

 Does Beehive offer APIs or data exports for further analysis?

-Yes - customers can access raw data through file downloads.
+While Beehive does not offer an API, customers can access raw data through file downloads.

 Legal, Privacy, and Disclaimers

+Outputs are decision-support tools, not legal guarantees.
+They are based on best-available science and data sources.
 The climate risk assessments and projections provided by Beehive are based on complex models and data analysis techniques that attempt to predict future climate-related events and risks.
 These projections are inherently uncertain and subject to numerous variables beyond our control.

 Beehive does not guarantee the accuracy of any climate risk projections or assessments.
 The risk categorizations provided are best estimates based on available data and modeling techniques at the time of the assessment.